SAP/ui5-typescript/docs/why.md

 #### Editor Tooling

-UI5 uses custom proprietary syntax for modules(import / exports) and class inheritance.
+UI5 uses proprietary syntax for modules (import / exports) and class inheritance.
-This makes it difficult for popular IDEs to provide editor related capabilities(e.g content assist) as those tools simply do not understand the UI5 syntax.
+This makes it difficult for popular IDEs to provide editor related capabilities (e.g content assist) as those tools simply do not understand the UI5 syntax.

 By creating TypeScript signatures for UI5 libraries we are effectively **_bridging the gap_** thus enabling the IDEs and Editors to provide their advanced capabilities even when implementing UI5 applications in JavaScript.

-- Note these advance editor services are available in [many IDE][editors-lsp] and Editors via the [LSP](LSP) protocol.
+- Note: these advance editor services are available in [many IDEs][editors-lsp] and Editors via the [LSP](LSP) protocol.

 It is even possible to extend the functionality of some of these editor services via Language Server Plugins.